expressjs-rest-api

 Working Rules

-1. Read the relevant local app bootstrap, router, controller, middleware, service, and repository code before editing.
+1. Read the relevant local app bootstrap, router, controller, middleware, service, repository, and composition code before editing.

 2. If the repository already has an app bootstrap pattern, extend it.
 If not, generate one reusable bootstrap path instead of wiring Express ad hoc in multiple files.